The Best Ways to Sleep on a Plane

 “We have an inflatable airplane cushion that fits in the floor space between our child’s seat and the seat in front – turning his seat into a bed.
 Getting him to lie down comfortably almost always works to get him to sleep.
 And every once in a while, if I have him positioned right, I can sneak my feet up on it too to be more comfortable and catch a little sleep!”

 Dave Munson of Saddleback Leather has a suggestion for parents who need space for more than one kid to sleep:

 “When our kids were little, we would always reserve all four seats in the middle section of the plane and then my wife and I would sit on either end of that row.
 We would put one kid on the ground between our feet and one kid across the two seats between us.”

 Try out these sleeping hacks to get the best sleep on a plane!

-What other tips for sleeping on a plane have you discovered?
+Do you have tips for how to sleep on a plane?
 Let us know in the comment section!

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to a much as $700 in compensation if your flight was delayed, canceled, or overbooked within the last three years.